-- Enable forecast housing to be met in South Melbourne and implement the recommendations of the forthcoming Places to Live: Housing Strategy, which provides a clear and current understanding of Port Phillip's housing needs at a municipal level. - Facilitate greater choice of diverse housing types to meet the needs of different households and increased trends towards working from home and hybrid work post-COVID. - Encourage new housing provides affordable housing options for both rental and purchase to maintain South Melbourne's valued diversity and community feel.
+- Enable forecast housing to be met in South Melbourne and implement the recommendations in City of Port Phillip Housing Strategy 2024-2039, which provides a clear and current understanding of Port Phillip's housing needs at a municipal level. - Facilitate greater choice of diverse housing types to meet the needs of different households and increased trends towards working from home and hybrid work post-COVID. - Encourage new housing provides affordable housing options for both rental and purchase to maintain South Melbourne's valued diversity and community feel.
 This includes advocating to upgrade, retain and increase South Melbourne's existing public and social housing supply.